dinesh-k-natarajan/CarND-TrafficSignsClassifier/README.md

 | ReLu Activation 4		  | Non-linear activation function - Rectified Linear Unit  		        		   |
 | Fully Connected Layer 3 | Input Shape = 84, Output Shape = 43 (`n_classes`)    					           |

+No other modifications were done to the `LeNet-5` architecture except the size of the output layer for the sake of simplicity.

 #### 3.2.
 Training the ConvNet